John Polanyi: Personal life

-Polanyi was born in 1929 to Michael and Magda Elizabeth Polanyi in Berlin, Germany.
+Polanyi was born in 1929 to Michael and Magda Elizabeth Kemény Polanyi in Berlin, Germany.
 His father was born in 1891, in Hungary.
-His uncle, Karl was an economist, noted for his criticism of market capitalism.
-His grandfather, Mihaly Pollacsek, built railways.
+His uncle Karl was an economist, noted for his criticism of market capitalism.
+His brother George was noted for his defence of market capitalism.
+His paternal grandfather, Mihaly Pollacsek, built railways.
 Mihaly Pollacsek Magyarised the family's name to Polanyi, but did not change his own name.
-When they were living in Budapest, the Polanyis were considered among the city's non-observant Jews, and Michael Polanyi converted to Catholicism when he was in university.
+The Polanyi's were non-observant Jews, although Michael Polanyi became a Christian.

 In 1958, Polanyi married Anne Ferrar Davidson (1929–2013).
 He has two children – a daughter, Margaret, born in 1961 and a son, Michael, born in 1963.
 His daughter is a journalist, and his son is a political scientist who started his career as a physicist.
 Polanyi is currently married to portrait artist Brenda Bury.
 Outside his scientific and policy endeavours, Polanyi's interests include art, literature and poetry.
 He was an avid white water canoeist in his younger days, but has replaced that with walking and skiing.